mathsaey/skitter/manual/up_and_running.md

 `mix skitter.new` can be used from any directory to create a new Skitter project.
 The generator expects a `snake_case` project name; i.e. words should be lower cased and spaces should be replaced by underscores.
-Throughout this guide, we use the `hello_skitter` project as a running example:
+For the purposes of this guide, we will create a project called `hello_skitter` and use it as a running example.

+The project can be created with the following command:
 ```
 $ mix skitter.new hello_skitter
 ```